The University of Newcastle

 Additional key areas of study include algorithms, business analysis, data mining, data structures, database and information management, statistical inference.

-Students may also tailor their studies through elective pathways such as social media analytics, data forensics, exercise and sports analytics, psychology, environmental and climate analysis, social media analytics, biomedical data analysis.
+Students may also tailor their studies through elective pathways such as social media analytics, data forensics, exercise and sports analytics, search/optimisation analysis, environmental and climate analysis, social media analytics, biomedical data analysis.

 Data scientist, programmer, software architect, consultancy, entrepreneur, analyst, statistician, web developer, web manager, artificial intelligence and machine learning specialist, information security analyst.

-You’ll also use the latest data analysis and programming software such as Python and R which are broadly applied across a variety of industries.
+You’ll also use the latest data analysis and programming software such as Python, R, Java, and SQL which are broadly applied across a variety of industries.

 Available as an additional year (or part time equivalent) to meritorious students.